- TAX INFO

-If you have a mortgage on your rental property, enter on line 12 the amount of interest you paid for 2010 to banks or other financial institutions.
-Be sure to enter the total of all your mortgage interest in the “Totals” column even if you have only one property.
+If you have a mortgage on your rental property, enter on line 12 the amount of interest you paid for 2013 to banks or other financial institutions.

 Do not deduct prepaid interest when you paid it.
 You can deduct it only in the year to which it is properly allocable.
 Points, including loan origination fees, charged only for the use of money must be deducted over the life of the loan.

 If you paid more mortgage interest than is shown on your Form 1098 or similar statement, see Pub.
 535 to find out if you can deduct part or all of the additional interest.
 If you can, enter the entire deductible amount on line 12.
 Attach a statement to your return explaining the difference.
-On the dotted line next to line 12, enter “See attached.”
+In the space to the left of line 12, enter "See attached."